Benicia Unified School District

 Adult Education

-The Benicia Unified School District partners with Solano Adult Education to give adults (18 and older) in the region help preparing for careers and academic advancement.
+The Benicia Unified School District partners with Solano Adult Education to give adults (18 and older) in the region the help they need and prepare them for careers and academic advancement.
 Classes offered at Benicia sites are listed on this page.
-Click here to see other offerings from Solano Adult Education.

 Steps to get started: